travis-ci/travis-cookbooks/ci_environment/android-sdk/README.md

 ------------

 * Depends on **opscode/ark** and **opscode/java** cookbooks
-* This cookbook currently supports Linux/i386 platforms, but only Ubuntu/x86_64 since Ubuntu 11.10 (because of MultiArch dependency).
-See https://github.com/travis-ci/travis-worker/issues/56 for more details.
-Support of other Linux distributions with 64-bit architecture is planned.
+* This cookbook currently supports Ubuntu 12.04+, but more Linux distributions are welcome (depending on community interests)

 Attributes
 ----------